aspose-email/Aspose.Email-Documentation/ru/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.ru.md

 MailMessage message2 = new MailMessage("msg1@from.com", "msg2@to.com", "Subject2", "message2, how are you?");
 MailMessage message3 = new MailMessage("msg1@from.com", "msg3@to.com", "Subject3", "message3, how are you?");

-// Создайте экземпляр MailMessageCollection class MailMessageCollection manyMsg = new MailMessageCollection();
+// Create an instance of MailMessageCollection class MailMessageCollection manyMsg = new MailMessageCollection();
 manyMsg.Add(message1);
 manyMsg.Add(message2);